Oriented and unitary equivariant bordism of surfaces: Bounding equivariant surfaces

 \subsection{Bounding free actions on surfaces}

 It turns out that the only free actions on surfaces that equivariantly bound are those on which the quotient surface is a torus.
-This result is originally due to the first author \cite{Samperton-schur, Samperton-free} whenever the group $G$ does not contain any subgroup isomorphic to the platonic groups $A_4, \mathfrak{S}_4,A_5$ or to the dihedral groups $D_{2k}$, and it was the one who triggered the investigation presented in this work.
+This result is originally due to the second author \cite{Samperton-schur, Samperton-free} whenever the group $G$ does not contain any subgroup isomorphic to the platonic groups $A_4, \mathfrak{S}_4,A_5$ or to the dihedral groups $D_{2k}$, and it was the one who triggered the investigation presented in this work.
 Here we will produce an alternative proof, generalizing it for all finite groups.
 Let us first recall the definition of the Bogomolov multiplier of a finite group.

-The cohomology group $H^2(G, \IC^*)$ determines the isomorphism clas\-ses of central $\IC^*$ group extensions of $G$, and therefore complex irreducible projective representations of the group $G$ define elements in $H^2(G, \IC^*)$.
+The cohomology group $H^2(G, \IC^*)$ determines the isomorphism classes of central $\IC^*$ group extensions of $G$, and therefore complex irreducible projective representations of the group $G$ define elements in $H^2(G, \IC^*)$.
 Schur \cite{Schur} extensively studied this cohomology group and therefore it was called the {\it Schur multiplier} of $G$ \cite{Karpilovsky}.

 Bogomolov \cite{Bogomolov} defined the subgroup $B_0(G)$ of the Schur multiplier consisting of all elements which vanish when restricted to all its abelian subgroups

 The interest in this group comes among other things from a result Bogomolov proved in \cite[Thm.
 3.1]{Bogomolov} which states that whenever the field of $G$-invariants $\IC[G]^G$ of the rational field $\IC[G]$ is rational over $\IC$ then the Bogomolov multiplier of the group $G$ vanishes.